ePages-de/Mockify/README.md

 $Mockify->addMockWithReturnValue('myMethodName','the return value');
 ```
 ## addMockWithReturnValueAndParameterCheck ##
 This method is an extension of *addMockWithReturnValue*.
-Here you also can check the parameters which will be passed.
+Here you can also check the parameters which will be passed.

-You can check if they have a specific **datatype** or even check if they have a given **value**.
+You can check if they have a specific **data type** or even check if they have a given **value**.

 In the following example two strings will be expected, and the second one has to have the value "abcd".
 ```